MavishDevOps/C-UNISA-PROJECTS-/README.md

 # C-UNISA-PROJECTS-
-This respository contains some sample projects I have created in C++ when I began learning to code at the University of South Africa (UNISA) , These projects range from classes implemented as console applications to sample GUI applications built in c++ using QT framework.
+This repository contains some sample projects I have created in C++ when I began learning to code at the University of South Africa (UNISA) , These projects range from classes implemented as console applications to sample GUI applications built in c++ using QT framework.

 I will be adding more projects as I progress in my programming journey at university and beyond